“The sons of Makhzum should raise the Black Stone,” declared one of the men in the circle. “It is our right as foremost of the tribes.”

 Muhammad, the founder of Islam, lived in Arabia from 570 to 632 A.D.
 Though in later years he took to warfare to spread his religion, Muhammad’s teachings were often aimed at conciliation—a trait found also in this tale of his early life.

 All Muslims are required to make a pilgrimage to Mecca at least once in their lives if they are able.
-Today, as many as two million pilgrims a year visit the Kaaba and kiss the Black Stone.
+Today, millions of pilgrims a year visit the Kaaba and kiss the Black Stone.

 The tale is found in the Sirat Rasul Allah of Ibn Ishaq, the earliest complete biography of Muhammad, compiled a little more than a century after Muhammad’s death.
 References included: